Monday, May 13, 2024

 He argued Star Trek doesn't have "a main character."
 I told him Picard exists as its own series.
 He told me he hasn't seen and won't even watch Picard.
 He doesn't need to for the point I'm making, right?
 Some characters are certainly more "main" than others, and you can perhaps arrive at what constitutes that main-ness.
 But that's not his goal.
 His goal is to vibe on hate for Michael in Discovery.
 When she's featured, too prominently for his tastes, therefore "Star Trek doesn't have a main character."

 The thing you need to accept is that you, not only can be wrong, but are infinitely wrong about everything.
 You're missing details and subtlety.
 You're missing an appreciation for the stress and work of incorporating difficult and conflicting pieces into your worldview.
 In developing my land/space, it started more idyllic and hopeful.
-Until you spend the day digging up saplings, dealing with heat exhaustion, and improvising tools you can't afford yet, a desire to move "off grid" doesn't really translate.
-What I had to accept about my ideas were that they were going to take a whole hell of a lot more time, work, and help than I had, nor ever have, in any given moment.
+Until you spend the day digging up saplings, dealing with heat exhaustion, and improvising tools you can't afford yet, a desire to move "off-grid" doesn't really translate.
+What I had to accept about my ideas was that they were going to take a whole hell of a lot more time, work, and help than I had, nor ever have, in any given moment.
 But then I get to work anyway.

 If you're going to be understood or taken seriously, the same rules are going to apply.
-There's someone with the power and resources who are making an incoherent point that feels right.
+There's someone with the power and resources who is making an incoherent point that feels right.
 You're not going to logic them into submission.
 You're going to have to build your own resolve and asymmetric approach.
 You're going to have to work in ways you didn't realize were going to take so long or so much effort and sacrifice.

 My Star Trek guy doesn't speak my language, and my "goal" is not to persuade him.
 My goal was to try and understand if there was serious concern/criticism about what constitutes "Star Trek" altogether.
 As with most things, again, the answer is "no" to "not even fucking close."
 We start with radical, in their selfish minutia, opinions.
 We recoil and lash out when they can be shown as paper thin.